yarnpkg/berry/packages/gatsby/content/advanced/sherlock.md

 - In order to simplify some tasks that would be very menial otherwise (like spawning the Yarn process, or running a Node script in the generated environment), we provide a set of builtin functions that abstract these semantics.
 You can find the full reference inside [our repository](https://github.com/yarnpkg/berry/tree/master/scripts/actions/sherlock-prepare.js), along with some documentation.

+  **Note:** All core plugins are enabled by default, you don't need to run yarn import on them again.

 - The [expect](https://jestjs.io/docs/en/expect) API is available globally and *must* be used to describe the assertions in your test (simply throwing will cause Sherlock to mark your reproduction case as broken).

 ## Examples